Varicose veins on feet - the causes and solutions

 1. Obesity

-This is logical when you think about it – the valves in these areas already have to fight against gravity to ensure a consistent circulation of blood, and the pressure of your body's weight is inescapably placed on this area.
+This is logical when you think about it – the valves of a vein in these areas already have to fight against gravity to ensure a consistent circulation of blood, and the pressure of your body's weight is inescapably placed on this area.
 If you are obese, your weakened valves will struggle to cope with the increased demand on your circulatory system and will eventually become even weaker trying to support your increased body mass.

 2. Poor nutrition